BUY UP Index’s goal is to show you which companies are committed to gender equality, so you can shop accordingly—and use your spending power for good.

 DATA CURRENCY, ACCURACY, AND NATIONALITY

 We use the most recent information publicly available wherever possible.
 We use the most recent Annual reports, Corporate Social Responsibility reports, and Sustainability reports.
-We evaluate marketing imagery of the last two years, and plan to update all the rankings once a year.
+We evaluate marketing imagery of the last two years, and plan to update all the rankings yearly.

 We took every effort to ensure the accuracy of the data, and contacted each company’s public relations office to give them the opportunity to confirm the data.